 In the documents database there are two tables, the DocumentHeaders table and the DocumentItems table.
 The DocumentHeaders table contains one record for each quote, and contains information such as Document Number, Document Date, Sold to Company, Terms, Ship via, etc. In other words, any fields for which there are only one per quote.
 There is only one Document Number per quote; there is only one Document Date per quote, etc. The DocumentItems table contains a record for each line item in each quote, and contains line item detail information such as Quantity, Description, Manufacturer Part Number, Unit Price, Extended Price, etc.

 The “Force inclusion of DocumentHeaders table” and “Force inclusion of DocumentItems table” options pertain to how QuoteWerks uses the DocumentHeaders and DocumentItems tables in conjunction with the filter expression.
-These are advanced options that are used only in certain situations.
 When building the filter expression, if you only specify DocumentItems fields in the filter, QuoteWerks will omit the DocumentHeader fields in the resulting data that it returns.
 If you do want the DocumentHeader fields even though you are only filtering on DocumentItems field values, you will need to check the “Force inclusion of Document Headers table” checkbox.

 For example, if you create a filter to only display products that you have sold by a certain manufacturer, QuoteWerks will automatically include the DocumentItems table because anything relating to the line items on the quote, such as products that you have quoted, will be in the DocumentItems table.
 A report using just this filter alone would be very useful.
 However, what if you also wanted to know what date these items were quoted on?
 In this case, you would need to check the “Force inclusion of DocumentHeaders table” to force QuoteWerks to include that information.